-If your mortgage renewal in Ottawa is fast approaching, then now is the perfect time to take a look at various excellent options and low mortgage rates available.
+If your mortgage renewal in Ontario is fast approaching, then now is the perfect time to take a look at various excellent options and low mortgage rates available.
 Generally, lenders send out renewal offers right before the renewal dates, and approximately 70% of homeowners send the forms back without asking any questions!
 In today’s fast-paced world, this could be the best and easiest route, but it is important to ask yourself a few questions before signing on the dotted line.
 This is a moment of opportunity.
-This is where an independent mortgage broker like myself can offer you advice and outline your options for a mortgage switch in Ottawa to help you get ahead and save money!
+This is where an independent mortgage broker like myself can offer you advice and outline your options for a mortgage switch in Ontario to help you get ahead and save money!

-Mortgage Renewal Process in Ottawa: Step by Step
+Mortgage Renewal in Ontario: Step by Step

 - Start searching 4 months prior to the end of your mortgage term.